How to Create Privacy Policy For Your Website

 It is a communication tool to inform individuals about their privacy rights and how their personal data will be handled.

-Key elements typically included in a privacy policy are:
+Key elements to include in a Privacy Policy are:

 • Types of Information Collected: Description of the types of personal data collected, such as names, email addresses, payment information, etc.